UliBartels/RSP_final_project/readme_gliu.md

         ros2 launch final_project real_world_multibots.launch

-3. Before you correctly give it a initial pose estimation, the map sensed by waffle may not overlapped with the map you created previously like the figure showing below.
+3. Before you correctly give it a initial pose estimation, the map sensed by waffle may not overlap with the map you created previously like the figure shown below.
  FIGURE HERE！！！
 ![](./docs/rviz_pre_initial_pose.png)